-To date, our peer exchange work has primarily been done through large, in-person, multi-day convenings as well as through smaller, more specific Collaborative Conversations, such as the one that looked at visitor capacity and use challenges in several different geographies.
-At the moment however, COVID-19 has made travel and in-person gatherings like these unadvisable.
-Instead, we are hosting and sharing online webinars, workshops, and panel discussions such as our ongoing Summer Series and through other events listed in our calendar.
+Pre-COVID, our peer exchange work was primarily done through large, in-person, multi-day convenings as well as through smaller, more specific Collaborative Conversations, such as the one that looked at visitor capacity and use challenges in several different geographies.

-To learn more about our peer exchange work and how you can be a part of it contact firstname.lastname@example.org.
-If you are interested in learning more about this effort in a specific part of the state, please see the links in the list below.
+To learn more about our peer exchange work and how you can be a part of it, contact firstname.lastname@example.org.
+If you are interested in learning more about this effort in a specific part of the state, please see the links to regional networks in the list below.

 - Lake Tahoe Environmental Improvement Program